ajaysub110/mnist-pygenn/readme.md

 - [x] Create Poisson input model and input population with variable frequency
 - [x] Write simulation code
 - [x] Add training and classification code
+- [x] Add lateral inhibition and one vs one connections
 - [ ] Obtain results and plot accuracies